 The current general minimum wage in Quebec is $13.10 per hour.
 It is expected that the minimum wage will increase from $13.10 an hour to $13.50 an hour on May 1, 2021.

 Employees who receive tips earn a minimum wage of $10.45 per hour, while raspberry and strawberry pickers receive $3.89/kg and $1.04/kg respectively.

 Quebec Minimum Wage History

-The historical minimum wages for Quebec over the last decade are as follows:
+The historical minimum wages for Quebec over the last five years are as follows: